nvquanghuy/screenshotter/README.md

 cp .env.sample .env
 ```

-3. Start Redis (if not already running):
+3. Make sure you have Redis running locally.
+Either in Docker or not.

 ```
 docker run --name redis -p 6379:6379 -d redis
+# or
+redis-server

 ```

 4. Start the development server: